 We will attend Court on the day and meet with you before going into Court.
 We anticipate being at Court for half a day in a guilty plea and in the case of a summary trial one day.

 We will discuss the outcome with you.
 If written advice is required on appeal, this will carry no additional cost, but representation for an appeal to the Crown Court against the conviction and/or sentence does involve additional costs.

 We only deal with criminal defence matters and have fee earners of varying experience.
-We confirm your case will be dealt with by a qualified solicitor or a caseworker under the supervision of a qualified solicitor.
+We confirm your case will be dealt with by a qualified solicitor or a caseworker who has experience in such matters under the supervision of a qualified solicitor.
 For individual solicitors experience and qualifications, please see the profiles of our team on this website.